 No Fourth Wall: No real attempt is made to hide the cameras or cameramen from the viewer; on the contrary, Mike often draws attention to them.
 He even occasionally mentions the work that goes into getting certain camera shots.
 A few episodes have been "behind the scenes" episodes devoted to telling the viewer everything that goes in to each episode.

 No OSHA Compliance: An entire episode, titled "Safety Third," is devoted to how dangerous many of the jobs presented on the show are, and how in many cases the workers do their jobs without safety equipment or other precautions because it would make it much more time-consuming and difficult - if not outright impossible - to get the work done.
 During the episode, Mike also takes the time to point out that only once in the entire history of the show up to that point did a safety officer prevent him from operating a piece of machinery on the basis that he wasn't qualified and it would be unsafe.

-Older than They Look: The pin-setting machine mechanic.
-Barsky is simply astonished that a guy who looks a bit younger than Mike is actually fifty (Mike: Do you two need some alone time?).
+Older Than They Look: The pin-setting machine mechanic.
+Barsky is simply astonished that a guy who looks a bit younger than Mike is actually fifty.

 Once an Episode: Each episode ends with Mike asking the viewers to send in new jobs at the website.

 Panthera Awesome: In one episode Mike helps take care of a Ti-Liger (which is the result of a tiger breeding with a liger, aka a lion and tiger hybrid) named Coby, and Mike is visibly uncomfortable being around her even after being told that she's like "a big puppy", especially since her jaws can crush bones.

 Ford trucks, particularly noticeable in newer seasons (even if it's a 15-year-old sole Ford unit in an otherwise all-GM fleet).
 Mike Rowe is the current spokesman for Ford.